D11eleven/web-scraping-challenge/README.md

 ![mission_to_mars](https://user-images.githubusercontent.com/82190357/133738264-30fdb6d5-2d5a-4f31-847e-497d4abfdbac.png)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+In this assignment, I will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.